Late-boomer/stream-engine-docs/docs/index.md

             (1, 1): is the bottom right of sensor area, from the sensor's perspective In systems where multiple cameras observe both eyes, this signal gives the pupil position in the primary sensor.
             Useful for detecting and visualizing how well the eyes are centered in the sensor images.

+        -   *position_guide_validity*
+            **TOBII_VALIDITY_INVALID** if *position_guide_xy* is not valid for this frame, **TOBII_VALIDITY_VALID** if it is.

+        -   *position_guide_xy*
+            An array of two floats, for the x and y normalized positions per eye.
+            The position should be compensated with the offset between lens and camera optical axis.
+            0.5: is the optimal position
+            0.3-0.7: is when the position is ok and all gaze use cases are supported (green eyes in the position guide app) 0-0.3 and 0.7-1: is when the system might still output gaze but performance is degraded (yellow eyes)
+            <0 and >1: is when any gaze values are not reliable.
+No gaze use cases are supported (red eyes)

     -   *right*
         This is another instance of the same struct as in *left*, but which holds data related to the right eye of the user.